 The Government of India first proposed the designation and development of a diplomatic colony, or enclave, for the permanent accommodation of diplomatic missions in 1946.
-By 1950, a large area at Chanakyapuri, just south of Government House (the former Viceroy’s House), had been selected.
-Sites would be available to missions on perpetual leasehold terms with annual ground rent payable, and the Government of India would build all the infrastructure.
+By 1950, a large area just south of Government House (the former Viceroy’s House) had been selected, and was named Chanakyapuri after the ancient statesman and philosopher Chanakya.
+The roads were later named after Chanakya’s principles (like Shanti, Nyaya and Satya).
+Here, sites would be available to missions on perpetual leasehold terms with annual ground rent payable, and the Government of India would build all the infrastructure.
 General Sir Archibald Nye, who had succeeded Shone as high commissioner in 1948, argued to the Commonwealth Relations Office that, distasteful – even repugnant – as such an enclave would be for all diplomats, and expensive for all governments, there was in practice no alternative to ‘putting in our stake while we may’.
 His arguments were accepted in London.

 The Secretary of Works, Mines and Power convened a meeting of diplomats in April 1947 to explain Indian thinking.
 Twenty acres was proposed as a maximum for any country.
 Nothing much happened for a few years after that, during which the high commission and the local office of the Ministry of Works followed up various leads to no avail.
 Frustrations mounted among the missions as the inadequacies of most of the temporary arrangements took their toll.
 Alexander Symon, the deputy high commissioner, told the Ministry of Works officers on his staff that ‘I cannot impress upon you too much the importance of putting every ounce of energy into the question of securing adequate accommodation for members of the High Commission and its associated agencies.’